A STORY IN 1 PAGE – Episode 1

 In the above record, the writer was probably confident to be smart and to create something artistic in his bureaucratic job, thanks to this fancy calligraphy.

-Just the opposite, 150 years later these words are hardly readable (and the fuzzy scan doesn’t help).
+Just the opposite, 150 years later these words are hardly readable (and the blurry scan doesn’t help).

 Now, I am not going to teach you how to read this particular calligraphy.
 I am going to explain you the